 - If a spouse survives, that spouse gets all community property of the marital community.

-- If the decedent had no surviving children or descendants, the surviving spouse receives three-quarters of the decedent’s separate property, and his surviving parents take one-quarter of decedent’s separate assets.
+- If the decedent had no surviving children or descendants, the surviving spouse receives three-quarters of the decedent’s separate property.
+His surviving parents take one-quarter of the decedent’s separate assets.

-If a spouse doesn’t survive the decedent, or if the spouse it not entitled to a portion of the estate, then here’s how it is split:
+If a spouse doesn’t survive the decedent, or if the spouse is not entitled to a portion of the estate, then here’s how it is split:

 - If none, then to decedent’s parents.

 - If none, then to decedent’s parent’s children (the decedent’s siblings and half-siblings) by representation (if applicable, decedent’s nieces and nephews).

 - If none, then to decedent’s grandparents, with equal shares to mother’s parents and father’s parents.

 If none, then to decedent’s grandparents’ descendants (decedent’s cousins) by representation.